 Kolozsvári, O., Xu.
 W; Parviainen, T. ; Nieminen, L.; Noiray, A.; Hämäläinen, J. (first review).
 Age-related differences in coherence between brain activation and speech envelope at word and sentence levels.

-Noiray, A. Ries, J., Tiede, M., Rubertus, E., Abakarova, A., Laporte, C, & Ménard, L. (first review).
+Noiray, A. Ries, J., Tiede, M., Rubertus, E., Abakarova, A., Laporte, C, & Ménard, L. (in revision).
 Recording and analyzing kinematic data in children and adults with SOLLAR: Sonographic & Optical Linguo-Labial Articulation Recording system (SOLLAR).

 Rebernik, T., Jacobi, J., Jonkers, R., Noiray, A., & Wieling, M. (in revision).
 Reviewing 30 years of electromagnetic articulography: some suggestions for improved experimental approaches.